ietf-wg-masque/draft-ietf-masque-h3-datagram/draft-ietf-masque-h3-datagram.md

 Endpoints which receive a Capsule with an unknown Capsule Type MUST silently drop that Capsule.

+Receipt of a CAPSULE HTTP/3 Frame on a stream that is not a client-initiated bidirectional stream MUST be treated as a connection error of type H3_FRAME_UNEXPECTED.

 ## The REGISTER_DATAGRAM_CONTEXT Capsule {#register-capsule}